jouellnyc/UART/esp32_rs485/README.md

 ## Takeaways / Learnings
 - If you want full duplex with RS-485 you'll need 4 wires, like RS-422, however we were able to simulate such a thing.
-- uart.readline() performed better when using a small `time.sleep(1)` vs let the cpu spin %100.
+- If reading off of an infinite `while True` loop, uart.readline() performed better when using a small `time.sleep(.1)` vs let the cpu spin %100.
 (See [Claude's reasoning Why](why_claude.txt))
-- Given a distance of a few inches and 9600 baud, the fastest I could get a message round trip from esp1 to esp2 was about 30 ms, but I needed to wait 5-7 ms to flip the GPIOs and also wait for the data to be send before fully flipping.
+- Given a distance of a few inches and 9600 baud, `uart_ping.py`'s lowest latency round trip was about 30 ms, but I needed to wait 5-7 ms to flip the GPIOs and also wait for the data to be send before fully flipping.
 This was using Dupont Jumpers.
 See table for other tests.
 - My first test with Twisted Pair failed.
 Just eyeballing a short strip to test it was not long enough to support communication:

 <table>
   <tr>